N-Storm/DigiLivolo/README.md

 # DigiLivolo

-Firmware (for Digispark Arduino compatible module) & software to control Livolo RF 433 Mhz light switches.
+Firmware for Digispark Arduino compatible module (any probably other AVR parts capable runninng V-USB) to control Livolo RF 433 Mhz light switches via USB.

+Once flashed, this firmware turns DigiSpark module into USB HID device.
+Which should have drivers shipped with most modern OSes.
+I.e. no driver will be required.

+Device accepts commands from USB Host with Livolo Remote ID & keycode and sends it on radio with some kind of 433 MHz dumb OOK/ASK transmitter, like cheap SYN115 modules.

 ## Description